tobek/laminae/notes.md

 - strange loops - used in LGP as stone-cutter, but could re-appear elsewhere
     + Synthesis facet? relies on the existence of structured/hierarchical stuff but also violates it.
 LXX or NXX.
 LNP LED LGC LEP LGP
 - weirdly insensitive and/or literally stupid, but powerful.
 XXD - NEP, CGD, CED
 - bureaucracy?
-LED or LND
+LED or LEP or LND
     + belgium
         * "Whereas other countries suffer from a “computer says no” attitude, Belgium has artisan bureaucrats, who can make obstacles appear or disappear at a whim.
 No two interactions with a Belgian official are the same.
 In this way, a surplus of bureaucracy leads to anarchy rather than conformity"
         * "Belgium offers a lesson in stability through chaos.
 Even its demise would be serene.
 It is the world’s most successful failed state."